 Parents play a powerful supporting role in the IEP process and transition planning.
 It is important to understand and participate in the five phases of the IEP process.
-As well, be sure to ask for a copy of your child's IEP within 30 school days, so that you can support the planned activities at home.
+As well, be sure to ask for a copy of your child's IEP, within 30 school days, so that you can support the planned activities at home.

 You know things about your child's approach to learning that no one else knows.
+Be sure to tell the teacher about your child's:

-Be sure to tell the teachers about your child's:
+- likes, dislikes and interests;

-- · Likes, dislikes and interests
+- Talents and abilities;

-- Talents and abilities
+- interest in extra-curricular activities;

-- · Interest in extra-curricular activities
+- family relationships and dynamics (including extended family and pets);

-- Family and peer relationships and dynamics (extended family, pets)
+- peer relationships and dynamics;

-- · Family routines and schedules
+- family routines and schedules;

-- · Hopes and dreams for the future, including any short and/or long term goals
+- hopes and dreams for the future including any short and/or long term goals; and

-- How your child learns best (e.g. by doing, through demonstration, etc.)
+- how your child learns best (e.g., by doing, through demonstration, etc.)